C-3PFLO/fcl-subscribe/README.md

 See [`demo-subscribe.js`](demo/demo-subscribe.js) for working sample and [`fcl-subscribe`](src/fcl-subscribe.js) for the full set of available options.

-When specifically subscribing to events, `subscribeToEvent` is provided as a connivence wrapper to build to proper query (wrapping `fcl.send` and `fcl.getEventsAtBlockHeightRange`) and initial processing of the response (wrapping `fcl.decode`).

-This module also provides `subscribeToEvents` to subscribe to multiple events.
+When specifically subscribing to events, `subscribeToEvent` is provided as a convenience wrapper for the query (wrapping `fcl.send` and `fcl.getEventsAtBlockHeightRange`) and initial processing of the response (wrapping `fcl.decode`).
+This module also provides `subscribeToEvents` to subscribe to multiple events in a single subscription.

 ```js
 import * as fcl from '@onflow/fcl';